Facebook Messenger Not Sending Messages or Showing as Delivered

 The Sneaky Reasons Your Messages Won’t Deliver

 Alright, so why does this happen?
-I’ve spent way too much time researching this (thanks, Messenger, for wasting my afternoon), and here are the actual reasons.
+I’ve spent way too much time researching this (thanks, Messenger, for wasting my afternoon).

 Quick Fixes That Actually Work